puppetlabs/puppetlabs-helm/README.md

 ##### `path`

-Values for PATH environment variable
+Value the for PATH environment variable.

 Default: `undef`

 ##### `service_account`

-Name of the service account for the tiller deployment
+Name of the service account for the tiller deployment.

 Default: `false`

 ##### `skip_refresh`

-Do not refresh (download) the local repository cache
+Specifies whether to refresh (download) the local repository cache.

 Values: `'true','false'`